-Copyright (C) 2017, H. Conrad Cunningham
+Copyright (C) 2016, 2017, H. Conrad Cunningham

-Acknowledgements: I adapted and revised much of this work in Summer and Fall 2016 from my previous materials:
+Acknowledgements: I adapted and revised much of this work in Summer and Fall 2016 from my previous materials.

-- Evolving Computer Hardware Affects Programming Languages from my notes Effect of Computing Hardware Evolution on Programming Languages, which were based on a set of unscripted remarks I made in the Fall 2014 offering of CSci 450, Organization of Programming Languages - Programming Paradigms from chapter 1 of my Notes on Functional Programming with Haskell - History of Programming Languages from my notes History of Programming Languages, which were based on a set of unscripted remarks I made in the Fall 2014 offering of CSci 450, Organization of Programming Languages.
-Those remarks drew on the following: - O'Reilly History of Programming Languages poster - Wikipedia article History of Programming Languages - Abstraction from my notes on Data Abstraction - Motivating Functional Programming from chapter 1 of my Notes on Functional Programming with Haskell - Review of Relevant Mathematics from chapter 2 of my Notes on Functional Programming with Haskell
+- Evolving Computer Hardware Affects Programming Languages from my notes Effect of Computing Hardware Evolution on Programming Languages, which were based on a set of unscripted remarks I made in the Fall 2014 offering of CSci 450, Organization of Programming Languages - Primary Programming Paradigms from chapter 1 of my Notes on Functional Programming with Haskell, which I wrote originally in the mid-1990s for the Gofer dialect of Haskell but later updated to the 1998 and 2010 Haskell standards - Object-Oriented programming paradigm from my notes Introduction to Object Orientation, which I wrote originally for the first UM Java-based class (CSci 211) in 1996 but expanded and adapted for other courses. - History of Programming Languages from my notes History of Programming Languages, which were based on a set of unscripted remarks I made in the Fall 2014 offering of CSci 450, Organization of Programming Languages.
+Those remarks drew on the following: - O'Reilly History of Programming Languages poster - Wikipedia article History of Programming Languages - Abstraction from my notes on Data Abstraction, which were originally written for the first UM Java-based course (CSci 211) in 1996 but expanded and adapted for subsequent courses and languages - Motivating Functional Programming from chapter 1 of my Notes on Functional Programming with Haskell - Review of Relevant Mathematics from chapter 2 of my Notes on Functional Programming with Haskell